EnQuery: Ensemble Policies for Diverse Query-Generation in Preference Alignment of Robot Navigation

 \subsection{Reinforcement Learning of Point Navigation}

 In reinforcement learning, the objective is to optimize state transitions $s_t \rightarrow s_{t+1}$ of a Markov Decision Process, leading to a reward $r_t$ for executing action $a_t = \pi(s_t)$ at time step~$t$, based on the policy $\pi$.
 These sequences $\left(s_t, a_t, r_t, s_{t+1}\right)$ are identified as state-action pairs.
 The optimization goal is to maximize the total return $R = \sum^{T}_{i=t} \gamma^{(i-t)}r_t$, which represents the sum of $\gamma$-discounted rewards from time $t$ onward.
-The Twin Delayed Deep Deterministic Policy Gradient (TD3) framework with its actor-critic structure provides a refined method for improving decision-making strategies in environments with continuous action spaces, which we employ in our work.
-Specifically, the TD3 implementation of Stable-Baselines3 is used~\cite{raffin_stable-baselines3_2021}.
-Note that all important parameters and notations of our work are listed in Table~\ref{tab:params}.
+We use the Twin Delayed Deep Deterministic Policy Gradient (TD3) framework for continuous action spaces.
+We employ the TD3 implementation of Stable-Baselines3~\cite{raffin_stable-baselines3_2021}.
+All important parameters and notations of our work are listed in Table~\ref{tab:params}.